Dentures – Frisco, TX

 Understanding the Cost of Dentures

 When determining how much your dentures will cost, we’ll first need to consider if you need any preliminary procedures.
-For instance, should you need to complete gum disease treatment or a tooth extraction before getting dentures, the cost of these procedures will naturally add to the final price of your dentures.
+For instance, should you need to complete gum disease treatment or tooth extraction before getting dentures, the cost of these procedures will add to the final price of your dentures.

 Then, we’ll factor in the dentures themselves.
 Are you getting an upper denture, lower denture, or both?
 Is it a full or partial denture?
 What is your denture made of?
 All of these factors will influence the cost of the denture.
-It’s important to keep in mind that you’ll get what you pay for, and cheaper dentures are likely made of subpar materials that won’t last and won’t look natural. quality is of utmost importance when it comes to your smile!
+It’s important to keep in mind that you’ll get what you pay for, and cheaper dentures are likely made of subpar materials that won’t last and won’t look natural.
+Quality is of utmost importance when it comes to your smile!

+Yes, implant dentures cost more time and money than their traditional counterparts.
+However, the investment is worth it, as implant dentures offer unmatched comfort, function, and stability.
 Dental implants are the latest tooth loss solution.
 These small titanium posts are designed to replace the roots of missing teeth by being inserted directly into the jawbone.
 Dental implants can be used to support all manner of restorations, including full and partial dentures!

-It’s true that implant dentures cost more time and money than their traditional counterparts.
-However, the investment is well worth it, as implant dentures offer unmatched comfort, function, and stability.
 They are the most lifelike solution and have the potential to last a lifetime.
-During your consultation, we’ll help you find out if implant dentures are a good choice for you and if you’re a candidate for them.
+During your consultation, we’ll help you find out if implant dentures are a good choice for you.

 Dental insurance coverage varies dramatically from provider to provider, so it’s important to review the details of your policy to see what it includes.
 In most cases, dentures are considered a “major procedure” and are covered by 50-80%.
 Our knowledgeable team would be happy to help you understand your coverage better and will confirm your benefits before your treatment starts.